c3nav/c3nav-32c3/README.md

 the python script in order to reload the graph.

-To edit the underlying graph, rooms, barriers and points of interest, run `python3 configure.py graph.32c3.json` and navigate to http://localhost:5000/.
+To edit the underlying graph, rooms, barriers and points of interest, run `python3 configure.py 32c3` and navigate to http://localhost:5000/.

-To add translations, use `python3 translate.py graph.32c3.json (en|de)`.
+To add translations, use `python3 translate.py 32c3 (en|de)`.
 Please
 do not submit pull request for other languages for now.

 ## Setting up a new graph

-Copy `graph.empty.json` and edit the basic meta data, add the level maps as images, then build/edit the graph as described above.
+Copy `/projects/empty` and edit the basic meta data in config.json, add the level maps as images, then build/edit the graph as described above.